AndresGaibor/ia-automatizacion-py/QWEN.md

-# AGENTS.md
+# QWEN.md

-This file provides guidance to AI agents (including Claude, Qwen, and other AI assistants) when working with code in this repository.
+This file provides guidance to Qwen AI (Qwen Code) when working with code in this repository.

 ## Project Overview